elipapa/markdown-cv/index.md

 ## Currently

-Standing on the shoulders of giants
-### Specialized in

-Explainable AI....., minting coins, disliking [Robert Hooke](http://en.wikipedia.org/wiki/Robert_Hooke)
+ESPRC-funded PhD student in AI and music at the __Centre for Digital Music - Queen Mary, University of London__

 ### Research interests

-Explainable AI for Novel Multimedia Domains, Active Learning & Machine Teaching for Small Data, Human-Computer Interaction (HCI)
+Explainable Artificial Intelligence, Machine Teaching for Small Data, End-User Programming, Human-Computer Interaction

 ## Education

 `2016-2020`
 __University of Warwick__
 B.A.
 Major in Philosophy, Minor in Mathematics (First-Class)

 Awards: Arts centre scholarship (jazz performance)
-Dissertation: Negotiation and identity in improvised ensemble performance – an analysis of jazz in the 20th century Black Atlantic.
+Dissertation: Interpersonal negotiation in improvised ensemble performance – an analysis of jazz and identity in the 20th century Black Atlantic.

-Jazz performance scholarship…
-Dissertation advisors:  Dr Kirsten Harris, Dr Bryan Brazeau
+Advisors:  Dr Kirsten Harris, Dr Bryan Brazeau

 `2020 - 2022`